adempiere/adempiere-all-services/README.md

 # ADempiere All Services
-This application downloads the required images, runs the configured containers, restores the database if needed on your local machine just by calling a script!
+This application downloads the required images, runs the configured containers and restores the database if needed on your local machine just by calling a script!

 It consists of a *docker compose* project that defines all services needed to run ADempiere on ZK and Vue.